Personality Disorder

 Symptoms of obsessive-compulsive personality disorder include:

-• Extreme perfectionism resulting in dysfunction and distress when perfection is not achieved
+- Extreme perfectionism results in dysfunction and distress when perfection is not achieved

-Pursuing a diagnosis can seem daunting if you suspect that you or someone you love has a personality disorder.
+If you suspect that you or someone you love has a personality disorder, receiving a diagnosis and treatment can seem like a daunting task.
 Luckily, the treatment of personality disorders has many decades of research, and a mental health professional can guide you through the process.

 Diagnosing a Personality Disorder